-POSTED ON Feb 6, 2020 7:15:00 AM / by Real Property Associates
+POSTED ON Jun 22, 2023 7:15:00 AM / by Real Property Associates

 Reasons to Rent Your Seattle Home

 • The job opportunities, walkability, public transportation, entertainment, restaurants, and balance between urban life and nearby nature make Seattle an attractive place to live for renters.
+This leads to short vacancy cycles for rental properties.

 • Your home continues to appreciate—while you earn rental income.
 Making money off your property while the markets hit their peak is like getting paid to wait!

-• In sluggish markets, rental property still has value: there will always be another tenant looking to rent.
+• In sluggish markets, a rental property still has value: there will always be another tenant looking to rent.

-When It's Best to Say Goodbye
+When It's Best to Say Goodbye to Your Home and Sell It

-There are certain circumstances where selling your home is in your best interest.
-While that won't always be the case, if the market is blazing hot for sellers, look at the numbers for your property.
-Here are some factors to consider when thinking about a sale.
+While we think having at least one rental property is a smart idea, there are certain circumstances where selling your home is in your best interest.
+If the market is blazing hot for sellers, look at the numbers for your property.
+If the numbers say "sell," it could be the right decision.

 Can You Afford to Be a Landlord?

-If you need to liquify your home to have access to immediate cash assets, then being a landlord isn't ideal.
-Ideally, you should have 2-3 months' worth of savings to buffer your rental property in the event that you can't find residents or have to make a major repair.
-If late rent one month is enough to teeter your finances over the edge, a sale might be better for you.
+Ideally, you should have 2-3 months' worth of savings to buffer your rental property if you can't find residents or have to make a major repair.
+If a tenant doesn't pay rent (or pays late) for one month, which is enough to teeter your finances over the edge, selling your home might be better for you.

 Of course, you can always work with an expert Seattle property management company to find renters who pay on time or negotiate the best rates for repairs to your home, but having a savings buffer is always recommended.